-Dr. Allison M. Adams loves to welcome a new patient to the practice.
-She sees it as an opportunity to partner with you to maximize your overall health and to change your perception of dentistry.
+Our team loves to welcome a new patient to the practice.
+We see it as an opportunity to partner with you to maximize your overall health and to change your perception of dentistry.

 Your new patient experience begins even before you visit the office.
 When you call the office you will speak with Andréa, our Patient Care Coordinator who will get the necessary information from you about your dental history and recent x-rays, as well as your dental concerns.
 You can download patient forms before you visit us.
 By the time you arrive at the office, we have collected x-rays and records from previous dentists and researched your insurance information, if any.
 Our goal is to simplify your transition to the office.
 As one patient remarked, “You make it easy to be a patient.”

-Your first visit provides both you and Dr. Adams the opportunity for open communication.
+Your first visit provides both you and our doctors the opportunity for open communication.
 We like to say it is an “information-gathering session.”
 You are given time to share your concerns and ask questions.